osmandapp/web/main/docs/user/search/search-address.md

 </Tabs>

-Address search simplifies the search and navigation process, ensures accuracy and usability, and reduces the time it takes to find the right address.
+Search by Address simplifies the search and navigation process, ensures accuracy and usability, and reduces the time it takes to find the right address.

-- **To use the Address Search function, **you have to [download a map](../start-with/download-maps.md) of the required area first.**
+- **To use the Search Address function,** you have to [download a map](../start-with/download-maps.md) of the required area first.

 - **The search is based on the data located in the visible area of the map** on the device screen.
 If you do not find anything, OsmAnd offers to increase the search radius.